mminella/RecommendationEngine/README.md

 2. From the Spring XD shell, create the new job

     ```
-    xd:> job create mahout --definition "recommender"
+    xd:> job create mahout --definition "recommender" --deploy
     ```
-3. From the XD shell, deploy the job (or add `--deploy` to the previous step):
+3. From the XD shell, launch the job:

     ```
-    xd:> job deploy mahout
-    ```
-4. From the XD shell, launch the job:

-    ```
     xd:> job launch mahout
     ```
-5. Verify the output:
+4. Verify the output:

     ```
     $ hadoop fs -ls /xd/hdfsImport/postsResults